Asian Breast Augmentation (Implants using Armpit Incisions)

 - Creating ‘skinny’ scars

-- Using medical-grade silicon gel strips (such as Mepiform or Strataderm products or silicone strips)
+- Using medical-grade silicone gel strips (such as Mepiform or Strataderm products or silicone strips)

 - Placing a breast implant scar in the armpit area instead of beneath the breast tissues.

 Everyone heals differently from surgery and everyone will have different scars.
-Many scars can be effectively hidden in the breast crease or under arm area (transaxillary or armpit area).
+Many scars can be effectively hidden in the breast crease or underarm area (transaxillary or armpit area) but the transaxillary armpit incision method for implant placement (armpit breast implant incisions) are for primary breast augmentation surgery only.

 These include skin types with higher melanin concentrations (darker skin pigmentation) such as frequently seen in individuals from Middle Eastern, Southern Mediterranean, Pacific Islands and Asian-Pacific regions.